-In addition to its real estate business, the Group has other holdings and activities: The Azrieli.com e-commerce platform; Supergas gas company which markets alternative energy sources; and GES : water, wastewater treatment and chemicals company (through the wholly-owned subsidiary Granite Hacarmel).
-The Company also has a financial holding in Bank Leumi shares (approx. 3.1%).
-The holding in Leumi Card (20%) was sold during February 2019, as stated in Section 1.2.3.2 below.
+In addition to its real estate business, the Group has other holdings and activities: The Azrieli.com e-commerce platform; Supergas gas company which markets alternative energy sources (for details on the signing of an agreement for the sale of the Company's holdings in Granite Hacarmel which wholly owns Supergas, see Section 1.2.3.4 below); and GES, a water, wastewater treatment and chemicals company.
+The Company also has a financial holding in Bank Leumi (approx. 3.1%).
+The holding in Leumi Card was sold during February 2019, as stated in Section 1.2.3.2 below.

 Azrieli Group's financial strength puts it in a class of its own among real estate companies.
-The Company operates at a net debt leverage ratio of a mere 25% to balance sheet.
+The Company operates with low leverage, at a net debt to assets ratio of a mere 27% (on an extended standalone basis).
 We target the best locations for our properties, to provide good transportation access over time and form a significant part of their urban environment.
-The location and quality of the properties are planned to serve as the best platform for our malls 'tenants and visitors.
-As Israel's leading and strongest real estate group, Azrieli Group intends to continue its real estate work, and lead the development and management of high-quality, modern and innovative incomeproducing properties in Israel and overseas.
+The location and quality of the properties are planned to serve as the best platform for our malls' tenants and visitors.
+As Israel's leading and strongest real estate group, Azrieli Group intends to continue its real estate work, and lead the development and management of high-quality, modern and innovative income-producing properties in Israel and overseas.

-We will act together in continuing to focus on the Group's core business ,while investing in new growth engines and application of advanced technologies.
+We will act together in continuing to focus on the Group's core business, while investing in new growth engines and application of advanced technologies.